PrestaShop/docs/modules/creation/adding-configuration-page-modern.md

 ```

 {{% notice note %}}
-The Javascript dependencies of specific types are [described in the Field's type reference]({{<relref "/8/development/components/form/types-reference">}})
+The JavaScript dependencies of specific types are [described in the form types reference]({{<relref "/8/development/components/form/types-reference">}})
 {{% /notice %}}

 {{% notice note %}}
-Please refer to this example module for a complete implementation of those fields with Javascript: [DemoSymfonyForm](https://github.com/PrestaShop/example-modules/tree/master/demosymfonyform)
+You can check this module to see an example of using JavaScript components: [DemoSymfonyForm](https://github.com/PrestaShop/example-modules/tree/master/demosymfonyform)
 {{% /notice %}}